-5.6 Use of penalty notices
+5.6 Use of penalty notices and other attendance legal interventions

-In accordance with the Lancashire code of conduct, we may request that the local authority issue penalty notices for unauthorised absence.
-This includes:
+Legal interventions may be sought if providing support to improve attendance is not appropriate (e.g. for an unauthorised holiday in term time), or has not been successful or engaged with.
+In accordance with the Lancashire code of conduct, we may request that the local authority issue penalty notices for unauthorised absences that include: